Maryvale One Square Mile Initiative

 One way to think about what makes up a community like Maryvale is to think about types of “capital” - or “a number or collection of local assets, community resources that can produce other benefits through investment.”
 This concept of “community capital” comes from the fields of sustainable development and community economic development.
-In this approach, economic, social, cultural, and physical attributes and the interaction among are identified.
+In this approach, economic, social, cultural and physical attributes, and the interaction among, them are identified.
 Any investments or activity in one capital can build assets in others

 The connections between people and organizations (social cohesion); residents feel safe and have access to systems which encourage safety; inclusion and poverty reduction.
 The most common citizen mobilization programs are block watch groups and citizen patrols .
 Approximately 60 block watch groups and over 30 local neighborhood associations in Maryvale are registered with the City.

 Health and wellbeing; education that is high quality and accessible.
 There are many socio-demographic characteristics that challenge the Maryvale community, such as teen parents, dropping out of school, drinking and using drugs.
 It is also a very young community overall, with more than one-third of the population under the age of 18.
-Language barriers are a major obstacle for all ages in Maryvale, but it is significantly higher among adults compared to the rest of Phoenix.
+Language barriers are a major obstacle for all ages in Maryvale, but the percentage of adults who struggle in this area is significantly higher among Maryvale residents compared to the rest of Phoenix.
 Educational attainment is lower, with 37% of adult Maryvale residents not having finished high school compared to 25% for Phoenix; and the percent of Phoenix residents who earned a bachelor’s degree is more than three times greater than those in Maryvale.
 These youth are untapped assets to their community.

 Art, traditions, diversity and cultural heritage are celebrated and preserved; community identity.
 The Hispanic or Latino population in Maryvale is almost double that compared to the rest of the city, and the number of foreign-born residents is also significantly higher.
 While not large in number, Maryvale has become home to many refugees from around the world resettled in the area by the International Rescue Committee.
-These new residents bring a rich array of different cultures, perceptions , and experiences to the community.
-Ak-Chin Pavilion , with a total capacity of 20,000, its capacity is higher than Talking Stick Resort Arena and Gila River Arena .
+These new residents bring a rich array of different cultures, perceptions and experiences to the community.
+Ak-Chin Pavilion , with a total capacity of 20,000, holds more guests than local venues Talking Stick Resort Arena and Gila River Arena .
 The amphitheater has been used to hold many famous concerts and tours, especially in the summer months of July and August.

-Refers to those assets that abide in a location, including resources, amenities, and natural beauty.
-Natural capital might include parks, farmland , and features of the landscape or of nature.
+Refers to those assets that abide in a location, including resources, amenities and natural beauty.
+Natural capital might include parks, farmland and features of the landscape or of nature.
 The visual characteristics of Maryvale vary widely throughout the community.
-Some areas have newer houses, well lit and landscaped streets, moderate to upscale businesses, and well-maintained properties.
-While there are neighborhoods that are challenged by blight and crime, there are others that are stable and flourishing, with new or renovated housing, active neighborhood associations, block watches, and strong community pride.
-Underscoring these differences are efforts led by the committed community members, businesses, and social service organizations that recognize and build on the strengths and potential of the community.
-Examples of Natural Capital include: American Family Fields of Phoenix , formerly known as Maryvale Baseball Park, a 56-acre facility built in 1998, is the spring training home for the Milwaukee Brewers; Desert West Park; El Oso Park; Sueno Park; Dust Devil Park; Grand Canyon University Golf Course; and Shamrock Farms .
+Some areas have newer houses, well-lit and landscaped streets, moderate to upscale businesses and well-maintained properties.
+While there are neighborhoods that are challenged by blight and crime, there are others that are stable and flourishing, with new or renovated housing, active neighborhood associations, block watches and strong community pride.
+Underscoring these differences are efforts led by the committed community members, businesses and social service organizations that recognize and build on the strengths and potential of the community.
+Examples of Natural Capital include: American Family Fields of Phoenix , formerly known as Maryvale Baseball Park, a 56-acre facility built in 1998, and the spring training home for the Milwaukee Brewers; Desert West Park; El Oso Park; Sueno Park; Dust Devil Park; Grand Canyon University Golf Course; and Shamrock Farms .